Henrie Mutuku: Inspiration

 She draws her inspiration from the Word of God, testimonies of believers around her and other prominent Gospel musicians like Mary Atieno, female hymnwriters like Fanny J. Crosby and hymn translator Catherine Winkworth.
 She is greatly inspired by the hymn books, 'Hymns of Faith' by Scripture Union, 'Tenzi za Rohoni' by Lifeway for Baptist Convention of Kenya, Buruburu Baptist Church Songbook, 'Baptist Hymnal' by the Convention Press, an outfit of the Southern Baptist Convention in the US and 'Mbathi sya Kumutaia Ngai' by Ukambani Christian Literature.
 She is learning hymns in Kikuyu and open to learning from other ethnicities as well.

-She testifies of God's faithfulness in Jesus Christ who has enabled her to grow in song writing, piano playing, strong vocals, faithfulness in service and fulfilled her lifelong dream to be a hymnwriter, albeit an amateur hymnwriter.
+She believes that God's faithfulness in Jesus Christ has enabled her to grow in song writing, piano playing, strong vocals, faithfulness in service and fulfill her lifelong dream to be a hymnwriter.

 Songs

 Songs written by Henrie Mutuku include: